meganz/sdk/README.md

 * No delta writes.
 Changed files are always overwritten as a whole, which means that it is not a good idea to sync e.g. live database tables.

-* No peer-to-peer syncing.
+* No direct peer-to-peer syncing.
 Even two machines in the same local subnet will still sync via the remote storage infrastructure.